deans-bradley/blazor-wasm-template/README.md

 ## Contributing

-We welcome contributions!
+I am open to contributions.
 Please follow these steps:

 1. **Fork the repository**
 2. **Create a feature branch**